 One of the sessions is a panel discussion where alumni of the NLRT are brought back to discuss topics of relevance.
 Based on feedback from the group, we can tailor additional discussions for areas of concern.
 For example, time management is always a hot topic, so we can hold additional sessions or answer questions and give advice on how to better manage schedules.

-Also early on in the year, and in conjunction with the DiSC session, AD for Human Resources, Arlene Weismantel visits the group to talk about the importance of collegiality in the workplace, especially how MSU Libraries views collegiality.
+Also early on in the year, and in conjunction with the DiSC session, Senior Associate University Librarian and Head of Human Resources, Arlene Weismantel visits the group to talk about the importance of collegiality in the workplace, especially how MSU Libraries views collegiality.
 It is written into Criterion 1 activities and stated in the professionalism section of the Librarian Personnel Handbook, and has become a very important issue as we continue to add new librarians to our expanding organization.
 Evidence of collegiality in the Handbook is below.

 Rachel Minkin and Autumn Faulkner visited the class to talk about Crucial Accountability - or simply put, how to have awkward conversations without "completely freaking out."
 We run through example scenarios where the new librarians have to practice this technique, which can be understandably challenging.
 In these scenarios, the librarians must first assume the other is a reasonable, rational, and competent human; they need to identify the problem using CPR (content, pattern, relationship); and they must first work on themselves before they can actually have the conversation.
 Outcomes include: